 Research the candidates

-Who you can vote for page.
+Who you can vote for.

 How to fill in the voting form

-In FPP, voters select their preferred candidate by ticking the box, and the candidate who gets the most votes wins.
+The candidate who gets the most votes wins.

 Once you have filled in your voting paper, put it in the pre-paid envelope provided and post it back.

-When to post the vote
+When to post your vote

 You will need to cast a special vote if: